Auburn Bulletin 2024-2025

 BUSI 7250 INTERNATIONAL BUSINESS OPERATIONS (3) LLB.
 Departmental approval.
 Examines the economic, financial, legal, political, social, and cultural factors impacting international business operations.
 Participation in a specified global experience is a requirement of this course.

 BUSI 7310 INTEGRATED BUSINESS PROJECT AND CASE ANALYSIS (3) LEC.
 3. Integrates knowledge gained from MBA classes and applies that knowledge to address actual business problems.
-Departmental approval.
 May count either BUSI 7310 or BUSI 7316.

 BUSI 7920 MBA INTERNSHIP (0-6) DSL.
 SU.
 Departmental approval.
 Internship for MBA students in business organizations.
 Course may be repeated for a maximum of 6 credit hours.